Dynamic Graph Convolutional Networks Using the Tensor M-Product: Tensor M-Product Framework

 \section{Tensor M-Product Framework}

 Here, we cover the necessary preliminaries on tensors and the M-product framework.
-For a more general introduction to tensors, we refer the reader to the review paper by \citet{kolda2009}.
-In this paper, a \emph{tensor} is a three-dimensional array of real numbers denoted by boldface Euler script letters, e.g.\ $\Xe \in \Rb^{I \times J \times T}$.
+For a more general introduction to tensors, we refer the reader to the review paper \cite{kolda2009}.
+In the present paper, a \emph{tensor} is a three-dimensional array of real numbers denoted by boldface Euler script letters, e.g.\ $\Xe \in \Rb^{I \times J \times T}$.
 Matrices are denoted by bold uppercase letters, e.g.\ $\Xbf$; vectors are denoted by bold lowercase letter, e.g.\ $\xbf$; and scalars are denoted by lowercase letters, e.g.\ $x$.
 An element at position $(i,j,t)$ in a tensor is denoted by subscripts, e.g.\ $\Xe_{ijt}$, with similar notation for elements of matrices and vectors.
 A colon will denote all elements along that dimension; $\Xbf_{i:}$ denotes the $i$th row of the matrix $\Xbf$, and $\Xe_{::k}$ denotes the $k$th frontal slice of $\Xe$.
 The vectors $\Xe_{ij:}$ are called the \emph{tubes} of $\Xe$.

-The framework we consider relies on a new definition of the product of two tensors, called the M-product \citep{braman2010, kilmer2011, kilmer2013, kernfeld2015}.
-A distinguishing feature of this framework is that the M-product of two three-dimensional tensors is also three-dimensional, which is not the case for e.g.\ tensor contractions~\citep{bishop2012}.
-It allows one to elegantly generalize many classical numerical methods from linear algebra, and has been applied e.g.\ in neural networks \citep{newman2018}, imaging \citep{kilmer2013, martin2013, semerci2014}, facial recognition \citep{hao2013}, and tensor completion and denoising \citep{zhang2014, zhang2016, lu2016}.
-Although the framework was originally developed for three-dimensional tensors, which is sufficient for our purposes, it has been extended to handle tensors of dimension greater than three \citep{martin2013}.
-The following definitions~\ref{def:M-transform}--\ref{def:M-product} describe the M-product. \begin{definition}[M-transform] Let $\Mbf \in \Rb^{T \times T}$ be a mixing matrix.
+The framework we consider relies on a new definition of the product of two tensors, called the M-product \cite{braman2010, kilmer2013, kernfeld2015}.
+A distinguishing feature of this framework is that the M-product of two three-dimensional tensors is also three-dimensional, which is not the case for e.g.\ tensor contractions~\cite{kolda2009}.
+It allows one to elegantly generalize many classical numerical methods from linear algebra.
+The framework, originally developed for three-dimensional tensors, has been extended to handle tensors of dimension greater than three~\cite{kilmer2013}.
+The following definitions~\ref{def:M-transform}--\ref{def:M-product} describe the M-product. \begin{Definition}[M-transform] Let $\Mbf \in \Rb^{T \times T}$ be a mixing matrix.
 The \emph{M-transform} of a tensor $\Xe \in \Rb^{I \times J \times T}$ is denoted by $\Xe \times_3 \Mbf \in \Rb^{I \times J \times T}$ and defined elementwise as